One Voice Technique - OVT

 Another advantage of OVT is the emotional implementation of lyrics.
 Since the singing tone is almost identical to the tone of the speaking voice, the singing voice gets its different colours (sounds and effects) naturally due to the different emotions of the singers during the interpretations.
 The different colours (sounds and effects) do not have to be learned or trained „additionally“ in OVT.

-This vocal training method has been taught at JAM MUSIC LAB - University for Jazz and Popular Music Vienna and at AMP - International Academy for Music and Performing Arts Vienna since 2011 by Annett Thoms.
+This vocal training method has been taught at JAM MUSIC LAB - University for Jazz and Popular Music Vienna and at Gulda School of Music Vienna since 2011 by Annett Thoms.
 The One Voice Technique is now also taught by former singing education students from Annett Thoms.